gromacs/gromacs/docs/release-notes/2016/major/new-features.rst

 Allowed rcoulomb > rvdw with PME
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
-GROMACS has had kernels that support Coulomb PME + cut-off LJ with rcoulomb > rvdw for a while, but these were only available via PME load balancing.
+|Gromacs| has had kernels that support Coulomb PME + cut-off LJ
+with rcoulomb > rvdw for a while, but these were only available via PME load balancing.
 Now we allow this setup to be chosen also through mdp options.

 Added optional support for portable hardware locality (hwloc)
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
-Added CMake support to detect and build GROMACS with hwloc, which will improve GROMACS ability to recognize and take advantage of all the available hardware.
-If hwloc is unavailable, GROMACS will fall back on other detection routines.
+Added CMake support to detect and build |Gromacs| with hwloc, which will improve |Gromacs| ability to recognize and take advantage of all the available hardware.
+If hwloc is unavailable, |Gromacs| will fall back on other detection routines.

 Made normal-mode calculations work with shells and vsites